Blog post

 Select Worst-Case Product and Equipment for Validation

 When selecting worst-case products and equipment for assessment, organizations must consider critical factors such as solubility, potency, and toxicity.
-The worst-case scenario should illustrate the most challenging cleaning/process validation (stage 1-3) conditions, ensuring that the assessment process is sufficiently thorough to address any potential contamination risks.
+The worst-case scenario should illustrate the most challenging (stage 1-3) conditions, ensuring that the assessment process is sufficiently thorough to address any potential contamination risks.
 This strategic decision enables organizations to focus their verification efforts where they are most needed, thus enhancing overall adherence and safety.

 Follow the flow from selecting products to considering critical factors, and see how each step leads to the next.
 The case study shows practical application of these principles.